-Some of the questions that should be asked before housing your server are
+Some questions that should be asked before housing your server are

 - Who has physical access to my server?
 The monitoring team?
 Yes.
 Brenda from accounting?
 NO! not good.
-Knowing in advance who can touch the server answers a lot of questions out of the gate.
+Knowing in advance who can touch the server answers many questions out of the gate.

 - Lastly, how does your host log and test these systems?
 Do they have policies and procedures in place you can review?
 Do they follow the standards that NIST provides?
 These are only a few questions that can be asked when gathering info about the servers’ physical security.

 A VPN or Virtual Private Network creates a secure “tunnel” or pipe from your computer to a secured network, across an unsecured network like the internet.
 This connection securely routes ALL traffic through the tunnel.
 A VPN gets you into your business network, so it should be considered your first layer of protection.